alleyinteractive/irving/PUBLISHING.md

 12. Assuming no one takes issue with your code, get someone to slap an approval on it and merge into `master`.
 13. `git checkout master && git pull origin master` - checkout `master` and pull down your newly-merged code.
 14. `npm run release` - publish a stable release!
+15. `git checkout develop` - check out the develop branch
+16. `git merge master && npm run reconcile` - update `develop` with `master` and reconcile the differences in version numbers.

 ## Tips and Gotchas
 * Please read about [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) before publishing.
 The type of commit you choose will have ramifications on the semver version number you release.
 For example, a type of `fix` will indicate a `patch` release, a type of `feat` will indicate a `minor` release.
 * In order to publish a release you will need to create GitHub authentication token (under Settings > Developer settings > Personal access tokens).
 Once you have your token token, create a `.env` file at the root of the cloned Irving repo and assign it to a `GH_TOKEN` environmental variable.
 * Canary releases may become a bit off.
 If you find this is happening, you can run `git checkout develop && git rebase --onto master develop`, then force push to the remote `develop` branch.
 This should get canary releases back up to date.
 * When you want to test out a newly published package, don't forget the npm tag.
 For example, for a canary release, run `npm install @irvingjs/core@canary --save-dev`.
+* If lerna hangs on `Creating Releases...` or `Skipping Releases...` just use `ctrl + C` to get it to continue with the release.